Top Tips for Making Ultrasound-Guided Vascular Access Procedures Safer

 - To locate the needle tip in an out-of-plane approach, slowly sweep the transducer "away" from the needle, until the echo disappears.
 Then slowly sweep back toward the needle until the tip is identified.

 Tip #5: Clean and disinfect your transducer after procedures:

 Cleaning and disinfecting your transducer post-procedure is another important step in ensuring that your ultrasound-guided vascular access procedures remain safe for your patients3.
 There are several easy things that you can implement to help stave off infection and keep your probes contamination-free, which include:

 - Cleaning and disinfecting the transducer after each use, avoiding alcohol-based disinfectants and wipes.

-- Drying the probe of any residual gel that is left on the transducer (including in any nooks and crannies).
+- Dry the probe of any residual gel that is left on the transducer (including in any nooks and crannies).

-- When rinsing, making sure not to expose the transducer’s system connector to moisture.
+- When rinsing, make sure not to expose the transducer's system connector to moisture.